itsmattjones/OneVirtualMachine/ReadMe.md

 # OneVirtualMachine
 ## What's this?
-This is a work in progress virtual machine. <br>
+This is a WIP experimental virtual machine which uses a stack and registers to fetch, decode and execute instructions from a file.<br>

 ## Documentation
 ### Registers